RestlessWanderer/ipsec/README.md

 | UDP | 4500 | `NAT-Traversal` Used for esatablishment of VPN when one endpoint is behind a NAT device |

 ##### IKEv1 Modes and Stages
-IKEv1 modes and stages are covered with in-depth documentation, so I won't cover it here because all IPSec VPN deployments should really be using IKEv2 at this point in time.
+IKEv1 modes and stages are covered with existing in-depth documentation, so they won't be covered here because all IPSec VPN deployments should really be using IKEv2 at this point in time.
 ##### IKEv2 Stages